Former record-breaking world heavyweight champion Deontay Wilder has taken a dignified silence of late. A silence that some mistake for weakness.

 Fury’s domination and ultimate triumph hurt Wilder to his core.
-‘The Bronze Bomber’ was not himself on the night and aims to prove it at the earliest convenience.
+“The Bronze Bomber” was not himself on the night and aimed to prove it at the earliest convenience.

 The initial date of July for a third installment of the saga was pushed back by COVID-19.
 The second offering in October went the same way.

-A new target of December 19 is in place, but WBN understands this is highly unlikely to happen without a full capacity of fans allowed at the MGM Grand in Las Vegas.
+A new target of December 19 is in place, but WBN understands this is highly unlikely to happen without a total capacity of fans allowed at the MGM Grand in Las Vegas.

 Top Rank boss Bob Arum, who represents Fury’s interests on United States soil, firmly intends to repeat the rematch at the same venue.

-This means any deviation from the plan is not a priority at the moment.
+This means any deviation from the plan is not a priority.
 Taking Fury vs Wilder III out of the US after all the hard work in 2019 and up to February 2020 would be undone.
 This cannot happen right now.